 You can learn more about how to register your business name from the U.S. Small Business Administration.

 Whichever option you choose, it’s important to:

 - Check your name against several different sources.
-We cover this in more detail in Step 6.
+We cover this in more detail below.

 - Check if your preferred name is already a registered trademark.
 Look in your state’s list of registered trademarks as well as in the list of federal trademarks, which apply in all states.